ohmcodes/HTTPServerUE5BlueprintLogging/README.md

   "JsonUtilities",
 });
 ```

+- Better if you close the editor and it in your IDE
 - navigate to your http server folder
+- open bash or cmd
+- run type in: `npm install`
-- run your nodejs server by opening a bash or cmd then type in: `node server.js`
+- run your nodejs server type in: `node server.js`

-thats it compile and enjoy!